tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * SQL (often pronounced "sequel") stands for Structured Query Language.
 It is a powerful programming language designed to allow programmers to create, populate, manipulate, and access databases, as well as provide the ability to leverage scalable server-side storage for large volumes of data.

-* With SQL, data is stored in tables on the server; much like spreadsheets, you would create in Microsoft Excel.
+* With SQL, data is stored in tables on a server, similar to spreadsheets that you would create in Microsoft Excel.
 This makes the data easy to visualize and search.

 * PostgreSQL (usually referred to as "Postgres") is an object-relational database system that uses the SQL language.
-PostgreSQL is one of the many *vendors* that utilize the underlying SQL technology -- similar to other well-known vendors such as MySQL, Microsoft SQL Server, and Oracle SQL.
+PostgreSQL is one of the many *vendors* that utilize the underlying SQL technology—similar to other well-known vendors such as MySQL, Microsoft SQL Server, and Oracle SQL.

 * pgAdmin is the database management tool used for working with Postgres.
 It simplifies the creation, maintenance, and use of database objects by providing a Graphical User Interface (GUI).